User24041997/SG_Treasure_Hunt/README.md

 ## Features :

-* Read an input file
+* Read an input file with game information
-* Simulate adventurers movements
+* Simulate multiple adventurers movements in a 2D game
-* Write an output file
+* Write an output file with game information after being played

 ## Game Objects :